dimasch/dimasch.github.io/src/pages/vsf-paypal-module/index.md

 ![Login to Magento2 backend](./login.png)

 Out of the box, Paypal provides a JavaScript implementation for interacting with the payment gateway.
-We will take this script as a starting point for interaction with the Paypal gateway `https://www.paypalobjects.com/api/checkout.js`for frontend part.
+We will take this script as a starting point for interaction with the Paypal gateway `https://www.paypalobjects.com/api/checkout.js` for frontend part.
 You need create the PayPal Client IDs .
 To create a paypal app use link https://developer.paypal.com/developer/applications/create

 Server part